-In case of ice navigation, the bulb allows broken ice to glide along the hull with its wet side against the hull.
-The wet side of the ice having less friction coefficient, reduces the overall drag on the ship.
+In the case of ice navigation, the bulb allows broken ice to glide along the hull with its wet side against the hull.
+The wet side of the ice having less friction coefficient reduces the overall drag on the ship.

 Bulbous bows have also been advantageous in housing bow thrusters, as can be seen in modern ships with bow thruster units.
-In naval ships that use high frequency underwater acoustics like SONAR, bulbous bows act as a protective housing, in addition to its positive effects of drag reduction.
+In naval ships that use high-frequency underwater acoustics like SONAR, bulbous bows act as protective housing, in addition to its positive effects of drag reduction.

 Over to you?

-Do you know more about the importance of bulbous bow of ships?
+Do you know more about the importance of the bulbous bow of ships?

 Let’s know in the comments below.